xdevplatform/tweet_parser/README.md

 ## Status:
 This package can be installed by cloning the repo and using `pip install -e .`, or by using `pip install tweet_parser`.
 Current version is 1.0.2.dev1, which is the first probably-bug-free release.
 No promises.

+Currently, this parser does not explicitly support Public API Twitter data.

 ## Usage:
 This package is intended to be used as a Python module inside your other Tweet-related code.
 An example Python program (after pip installing the package) would be: